Team-Peach/BestCars-SPA-App/README.md

 	- DONE! - showing user profile and all ads when clicked on button profile - added button my ads
 	- DONE! - adding new ad when user is logged

-	- template for ad preview
+	- DONE! - template for ad preview
-	- template for ad content
+	- DONE! - template for ad content

 	- home page
 	- DONE! - about page